rg3h/whichShell/README.md

 When running a shell script, the script might need to know whether itis running zsh, bash, etc.
 Even if your terminal is zsh, when you run ./foo.sh it might end up running bash by default.<br>
 <br>
-There are several ways to <i>try</i> to determine this, but across different Operating Systems (Windows, Apple, unix) different things work.<br>
+There are several ways to <i>try</i> to determine which shell the script is running, but across different Operating Systems (Windows, Apple, unix) different things work.<br>
 <br>
 This is a set of simple scripts that print out various indicators.
 I've included the same script with